primodiumxyz/reactive-tables/README.md

 The package encompasses a wide range of functionnalities, from creating a tables registry from a MUD config object, including metadata and typed methods for updating, fetching and querying data associated with each entity, to decoding onchain logs into consumable properties, and creating/syncing local tables with minimal effort.

-It is meant to be used inside a MUD application, as a replacement for the native RECS framework, meaning both in terms of technical state management and [in terms of conventions and architectural pattern](#conventions).
+It is meant to be used inside a MUD application, encapsulating all of RECS functionnalities, with a more convenient and explicit API, and clearer [conventions and architectural pattern](#conventions).

 ### Notable features

 - **Fully typed** - The package is fully typed, with strict types for all properties, methods and functions.
-- **Efficient storage and manipulation** - All properties are stored as tabular data using TinyBase, which allows for performant storage, retrieval, and savvy large-scale manipulation.
-- **Powerful queries** - Using multiple query languages, both over a single or multiple tables, including TinyQL (a typed and programmatic API) (TODO: link example), straightforward human-readable queries (TODO: link example), and built-in direct/hook queries.
 - **Dynamic and reactive** - The tables are reactive, meaning that each table (or group of tables) can be watched for changes, either globally or inside a precise query; including callbacks to trigger side effects, with details on the entity and properties that were modified.
 - **Local tables** - Local tables are tailored for client-side state management, can be aggregated with contract tables, and include all the same methods, as well as optional local storage persistence over sessions.
 - **Storage adapter** - A built-in bridge between onchain logs and direct properties consumption on the client-side, which is a perfect fit for indexer/RPC sync using [the sync-stack](https://www.npmjs.com/package/@primodiumxyz/sync-stack), [as demonstrated in the tests](./__tests__/utils/sync/createSync.ts#83).